continuous-software/42-cent-omise/README.md

-# 42-cent-osmise
+# 42-cent-omise
-42-cent adaptor for the nodejs sdk osmise payement gateway
+42-cent adaptor for the nodejs sdk omise payement gateway